 The Masonic Temple presented a rustic scene, Friday evening, Nov.
 21, when the Women's Guild of the Church-in-the-Gardens gave a barn dance, for the benefit of the Comunity House.
 The walls were decorated with corn husks and from the ceiling were hung many flags.
-At one end of the room was a country store, where apples, pumpkins and doughnuts were sold. and cider were given away.
-Mrs. H. W. Hillman received the prize for the best woman's costume and her prize was "A Book of Hims."
-Otto L. Grever received the prize for the best costume among the men and his prize was an ash tray.

-Mrs. Beatrice D'Emo and Mrs. Henry Hof were co-chairmen of dance, which netted a neat little sum for the Community
+At one end of the room was a country store, where apples, pumpkins and doughnuts were sold.
+Coffee and cider were given away.
+Mrs. H. W. Hillman received the of Hims."
+Otto L. Grever received the prize for the best costume and his prize was "A Book of Hims."
+Beatrice D'Emo and Mrs. Henry Hof were co-chairmen of dance, which netted a neat little sum for the Community